Infant Ear Molding: Which System is Right For My Newborn?

 The InfantEar™ kit is a one-time use treatment for either the right or left ear that is typically available for purchase by physicians only.
 The ear correction system uses a soft, biocompatible C-shaped device placed behind the ear to mold it into the proper form during the course of a three week-long therapy.
 Like EarBuddies™, InfantEar™ includes a beanie cap to hold the device in place, adhesive remover, and a small hair trimmer.
 However, this system utilizes velcro to secure the device, which is fastened to the skin behind the ear with tape.
 A silicone gel is also applied around the pieces of the device and ear folds, hardening to keep the structure stable.
 The silicone does not enter the ear canal so it should not affect or limit hearing.
 While InfantEar™ is meant to be used for three weeks, Dr. Payne notes that the natural turnover of skin cells makes it difficult to keep the device fastened for more than 10 to 14 days.

 Designed by Becon Medical, Ltd., the EarWell™ Infant Ear Correction System is the option utilized longest and most favorably by Dr. Payne.
 The kit comes in two ear molding sizes to attain a comfortable fit for your newborn: medium and large.
-The EarWell™ device covers the entire ear, thereby protecting the mold and keeping it in place.
+The EarWell™ device covers the entire ear, thereby write papers protecting the mold and keeping it in place.
 The system is slightly more complex to use than other options on the market, but Dr. Payne comments that the kit has every piece he needs to correct the ear shape and achieve great results.

 You can watch Dr. Payne break down each of the systems above in the following video: